Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Factions and Societies/Nations/Clovis Concord.md

 While the cities do work together for the good of the concord, they are also each in silent competition with each other, flaunting their affluence and clientele at every opportunity.
 When a prominent figure from the far reaches of [[Exandria]] finds their way to the [[Menagerie Coast]], it’s not uncommon for them to be courted by multiple marquises in an attempt to convince the personage to stay as a guest of their city.

-In recent times, [[the Myriad]] has subtly infiltrated the Clovis Concord, often with the unwitting aid of greedy local politicians.
+In recent times, [[The Myriad]] has subtly infiltrated the Clovis Concord, often with the unwitting aid of greedy local politicians.
 Rumors of criminal collusion have raised suspicion amid members of the concord.
 Sooner or later, the tension will have to break — and the fallout won’t be pretty.

 > [![](https://media.dndbeyond.com/compendium-images/egtw/yDOyqyOocErRgYJK/02-04.png)](https://media.dndbeyond.com/compendium-images/egtw/yDOyqyOocErRgYJK/02-04.png)
 >